valohai/nlp-java-jvm-example/README.md

                                  --help

-       --dockerUserName      docker user name as on Docker Hub (mandatory with build, run and push commands) --language            language id as in java, clojure, scala, etc...
+       --dockerUserName      docker user name as on Docker Hub (mandatory with build and push commands)
+       --language            language id as in java, clojure, scala, etc...
        --detach              run container and detach from it, return control to console